whitemike889/atom-plugin/docs/README.md

 ![kite tour](./images/kite-tour.png)

-This tour will only be displayed once, if you want to see it again on next startup you can activate the `Show Kite Tour On Startup` setting.
+This tour will only be displayed once.
+If you want to see it again on next startup you can activate the `Show Kite Tour On Startup` setting.

 ### Status Bar